Large Language Models Could Be Rote Learners: Experiments

 \subsection{Q1.
 Is \modelname Knowledge-preserving?}

-We first verify whether the reformulation by \modelname is knowledge-preserving in order to fulfill knowledge assessment.
-To achieve this, our primary objective is to validate that the reformulation approach (1) does not lose key information that results in previous correctly-answered questions being answered incorrectly and (2) does not introduce anomalous or unexpected information that results in inflated performance.
+We begin by verify whether reformulation of \modelname preserves essential knowledge, a prerequisite for reliable knowledge assessment.
+Specifically, our goal is to ensure that (1) the reformulation does not omit critical information that would cause originally correctly answered questions to be answered incorrectly, and (2) it does not introduce anomalous or unexpected content that could artificially inflate performance.
+We verified the above two objectives through both automatic analysis based on LLMs' results and manual annotations, ensuring the robustness of \modelname.

-Upon completing the complete \modelname reformulation process, we ultimately obtained 4,343 MCQs and their corresponding knowledge entities, attributes, and contexts that met our criteria using Qwen, as well as 4,645 qualified MCQs and their respective triplets using GPT.
-We then instruct Qwen and GPT to answer these respective questions in both the original (baseline) and restated triplet form.
-The prompts and an MCQ example are available in Table~\ref{tab:mcq_form} in Appendix and the results are shown in Fig.~\ref{fig:validate_adequacy}.